sureshsaripalle2004/CEPN-Traffic-Incident-Detection/README.md

-# CEPN: Traffic Incident Detection and Intelligent Emergency Response
+# A Context Aware Emergency Priority Network for Traffic Incident Detection and Intelligent Emergency Response using Multimodal Audio Analytics

 ## Overview